Feng Yuxiang: Legacy

-Many of Feng Yuxiang's former subordinates joined or merged into Kuomimtang National Revolutionary Army and fought with distinction in the Second Sino-Japanese War.
+Many of Feng Yuxiang's former subordinates joined or merged into Kuomintang National Revolutionary Army and fought with distinction in the Second Sino-Japanese War.
 They include Song Zheyuan, Tong Linge, Zhao Dengyu, Sun Lianzhong, Liu Ruming, Feng Zhi'an, Yang Hucheng, Ji Hongchang and Zhang Zizhong.
 Notable exceptions were Sun Liangcheng and Qin Dechun, who collaborated with the Japanese.
 Other generals, after serving a lengthy term in the warlord era, retired to live a life of pleasure.

 Sir Richard Evans, author of Deng Xiaoping and the Making of Modern China, described Feng as "an honest man" in his book.
 Peter R. Moody wrote in the Annals of the American Academy of Political and Social Science "Many of Feng's allies might dispute this, since he betrayed every one of them."